Mets prep for playoffs with 9-2 rout of Nationals - WHIZ News

 NEW YORK (AP) — Francisco Lindor and the New York Mets geared up for the playoffs with a 9-2 rout of the Washington Nationals on Wednesday, completing a fantastic regular season with the second-most wins in franchise history.

-Jeff McNeil won the major league batting crown without taking a plate appearance, and New York (101-61) finished with the same record as Atlanta atop the NL East — although the Braves clinched the division title Tuesday because they already held the season-series tiebreaker after going 10-9 against the Mets.
+Jeff McNeil won the major league batting crown without taking a plate appearance, and New York (101-61) finished with the same record as Atlanta atop the NL East.
+The defending World Series champion Braves had already clinched the division title Tuesday because they hold the season-series tiebreaker after going 10-9 against the Mets.

 The only Mets team to win more regular-season games was the 1986 World Series champions at 108-54.

 Next up for New York is a best-of-three wild-card series at home against San Diego beginning Friday night.
-Yu Darvish is scheduled to start the opener for the Padres, likely against Jacob deGrom or Max Scherzer.
+Max Scherzer is scheduled to start the opener for the Mets versus Yu Darvish.

 Lindor hit a three-run double to make it 6-0 in the second inning.
 Mark Canha launched a three-run homer in the first, and slumping James McCann had three hits, including a three-run homer in the third.